 No matter what specific plants you decide to grow, there are some handy tips about container gardening that can help you out.

-Lastly, though not mentioned specifically for all plants above, a little fertilizer can be a smart move for any container gardening.
-Without the natural flow of water and nutrients from surrounding soil, a pot can become quite sterile.
+Lastly, though not mentioned specifically for all plants above, a little fertilizer can be a smart move for any container plant.
+Without the natural flow of water and nutrients from the surrounding soil, a pot can become quite sterile.

 A standard fertilizer blend for flowering plants can be applied to your pots about once a month to keep everything growing well.